 The class includes a study of the development of the English law from the Anglo-Saxon period to modern times.

-Text Books: Pollock and Maitland: History of English Law.
-Maitland: Forms of Action.
-Maitland and Montague: Sketch of English Legal History.
-Jenks: Short History of English Law.
-Holdsworth: History of English Law.
+Text Books: Maitland and Montague: Sketch of English Legal History.
+Maitland: Constitutional History of England.
+Plucknett: A Concise History of the Common law.
+Levy-Ullman: The English Legal Tradition.

 Property I.